ericcornelissen/shescape/CONTRIBUTING.md

 ### Getting Started

-Before you start making changes you should run `npm install`.
+Before you start making changes you should run `npm clean-install`.
 This ensures your local development environment is set up and ready to go.
 Next, consider running `npm run verify` to make sure you're ready to get started.

 If these steps do not _just work_, please [open an issue] and share your experience.
 This way, we can improve the experience for future contributors.